Sign in to access your Salford customer account, or see our other accounts.

 • How people will travel to, through and from the area, and how they can move easily to and from the city centre

-A multi-disciplinary team, led by Avison Young, has been appointed to draw up a Strangeways and Cambridge Strategic Regeneration Framework that will guide the transformation of the neighbourhood over the next decade and beyond.
+In 2023, a multi-disciplinary team, led by Avison Young, was appointed to draw up a Strangeways and Cambridge Strategic Regeneration Framework that will guide the transformation of the neighbourhood over the next decade and beyond.

-The SRF will be taken to both council’s respective Cabinet and Executive Committees for endorsement in late 2025.
-Once endorsed, the SRF will form a material consideration when future planning applications are received for the area.
+In November 2025, the SRF was taken to both council’s respective Cabinet and Executive Committees for endorsement.
+The SRF now forms a material consideration when future planning applications are received for the area.

 The key themes of the SRF include: